bioexcel/bioexcel-exascale-co-design-benchmarks/README.md

 and are best directed to the maintainers named in the respective subdirectories.

-The content is made available under the MIT license.
+The content is made available under the MIT license, except where the bundled source code declares another free-and-open-source license.
 It is open and may be used freely and for any purpose.